cliffordEmmanuel/cliffordEmmanuel.github.io/_posts/2021-08-06-sqlalchemy-error.md

 <br>

 Error message was something along these lines:
 `TypeError: 'dict' object does not support indexing`.

 <br>
 After some digging I found the issue had to do with my use `%` in several case statements.
-Apparently `%` is not parsed as expected by SQLAlchemy.
-The fix was just to double the sign ie.`%%`
+Apparently `%` is not parsed as expected by SQLAlchemy and the fix was just to double the sign ie.`%%`

 <br>